- Packaging and Specifications

 - Anvil SSD Benchmark

 I know!
 I know!
-840 Series came few months ago.
+840 Series came a few months ago.
 Well, better late than never!